sdclibbery/limut/README.md

 # Limut

 Live coding music and visuals in the browser.
 Inspired by FoxDot with a desire to make it more accessible by running in any modern browser with no installation.
-Approach to visuals inspired by Crash Servers `video` player.
+Approach to visuals inspired by Crash Server's `video` player.

 # Documentation